-- · Material financial difficulties of the borrower or the issuer; - Default, such as delay or overdue for more than 90 days; - Due to the economic or contractual reasons related to the borrower's financial difficulties, the Company gives the borrower concessions that would not have been inspected; - The borrower is likely to file for bankruptcy or conduct other financial reorganization; or - Due to financial difficulties, the active market of the financial assets disappeared.
+- · Material financial difficulties of the borrower or the issuer; - \cdot Default, such as delay or overdue for more than 90 days; - Due to the economic or contractual reasons related to the borrower's financial difficulties, the Company gives the borrower concessions that would not have been inspected; - \cdot The borrower is likely to file for bankruptcy or conduct other financial reorganization; or - · Due to financial difficulties, the active market of the financial assets disappeared.

 The loss allowance of financial assets measured through amortized cost is deducted from the carrying amount of assets.
-The loss allowance of debt instrument investment measured at fair value through other comprehensive income is recognized in other comprehensive income (without reducing the carrying amount of assets).
+The loss allowance of debt instrument investment measured at fair value through other comprehensive income is adjusted profit and loss and recognized in other comprehensive income (without reducing the carrying amount of assets).